⏱️ Estimated Reading Time: 5 min read

 The Pastor as a Theological Gatekeeper of Worship

-Pastors, therefore, must not abdicate oversight of worship music and art.
-These elements are not peripheral—they are catechetical.
+Pastors therefore must not abdicate oversight of worship music and art.
+These elements are not peripheral, they are catechetical.
 They train the hearts and imaginations of the people of God.
-What we sing on the Lord’s Day becomes what we believe on Monday morning.
-Thus, pastors must guard what enters the sanctuary, ensuring that the worship of God is offered in reverence and truth.
+What we sing on the Lord’s Day soon becomes what we believe on Monday morning.
+Pastors must guard what enters the sanctuary, ensuring that the worship of God is offered in reverence and truth.

 Why Biblical Worship Is More Than an Emotional Experience

-Modern evangelicalism has, in many places, reduced worship to emotional resonance.
-But biblical worship is not grounded in sentiment—it is anchored in truth.
+Modern evangelicalism has often reduced worship to emotional resonance.
+Biblical worship is not grounded in sentiment, it is anchored in truth.
 “Let the word of Christ dwell in you richly,” Paul exhorts in Colossians 3:16, “teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.”

-Music and art in worship must not only move the heart—they must feed the soul.
+Music and art in worship should move the heart and nourish the mind.
 Emotional fervor detached from doctrinal clarity is spiritual malnourishment.
-Worse still, it can be a gateway to subtle error or even false worship.
+Worse still, it can become a gateway to subtle error or even false worship.

 How Pastors Can Discern Faithful Worship Music and Art

-A pastor need not be a musician or an artist to faithfully lead in this area, but he must be a theologian who cares deeply about what is sung and seen in worship.
-This is not a matter of personal preference—it is pastoral fidelity.
+A pastor need not be a musician or an artist to lead faithfully here, but he must be a theologian who cares deeply about what is sung and seen.
+This is not a matter of personal preference, it is pastoral fidelity.

 Practical ways to cultivate discernment: